scijs/ndarray-band/README.md

 ## API

 ### `require('ndarray-band')( A, offsets )`
-Create a view of a band of an ndarray given offsets
+Create a view of a band of an ndarray given offsets along the dimensions.

 * `A`: the ndarray of dimension `d` of which to create a view
 * `offsets`: an array of length `d-1` containing the offset of the band along the respective dimensions.
 For the special case `d = 1`, the band is equal to the original vector so the offset is unused.
 For the special case `d = 2`, there is only one offset so a scalar is permitted in place of an array.